-My husband, Brad and I have been married 16 years, we met later in life and didn’t waste any time starting a family.
+My husband, Brad and I have been married 18 years (read about how cinnamon rolls almost stopped our engagement!) we met later in life and didn’t waste any time starting a family.
 By the fall of 2003 we had welcomed two boys into our family.
-Our boys are now 14 and 13, 19 months apart, but two grades apart.
+Our boys are now 17 and 15 — 19 months apart, but two grades apart.
 They fight a lot and are mean to each other, but I know that they love each other, deep down, really deep, like core of the earth deep, nevertheless they can turn on the charm when we invite people into our home.
-I love that they are learning young how to make people feel welcome; take their coats, and offer them a drink, take their plate from the table.
+I love that they are learning how to make people feel welcome; take their coats, and offer them a drink, and gather their plates from the table.
 Occasionally they will even engage in conversation beyond grunting!

 I’ve always loved being in the kitchen, it’s my happy place.
 It is truly therapeutic for me and I cannot quite explain it.
-I love making meals and treats that are nutritious, mostly organic, sometimes sinful, interesting and practical for the every day.
+I love making meals and treats that are wholesome and nutritious, mostly organic, sometimes sinful, interesting and practical for the everyday.

 Hopefully I’m more like you than you think.
-I buy frozen meals to fill in the holes when I’m just too busy to cook, I’ve made my family mac n’ cheese (from a box) with (canned) biscuits and called it dinner (hey, I put out some honey butter for the biscuits and I’m sure I sliced a cucumber).
-I am a normal mom, not a super mom; I get cranky, snap at my children, my husband and our dog.
-I ask for forgiveness….A LOT!
+I buy frozen meals to fill in the holes when I’m just too busy to cook, I’ve made my family mac n’ cheese (from a box) with biscuits (canned) and called it dinner (hey, I put out some honey butter for the biscuits and I’m sure I sliced a cucumber).
+I am a regular, every day normal and occasionally hormonal) mom, not a super mom.
+I get cranky, snap at my kids, my husband and our dog.
+I need to ask for forgiveness….A LOT!
 My housekeeper should be fired (oh, that’s me), though my boys do clean the house on the weekends, which I highly recommend.
 I am a messy cook and baker (ask my mom).
 What I’m trying to say is, I’m not perfect, I don’t pretend to be and I hope you won’t either.

 I love my morning time, spending time in God’s Word and praying while the house is quiet.
-I go to sleep early and get up before dawn, I try and cook a hot breakfast every morning (isn’t it still the most important meal of the day?) and I make lunches every day (my boys despise school hot lunch) and while I don’t enjoy making lunches all the time, I do enjoy the fact that I know they are getting healthy and whole foods and they still want to take them to school!
+I go to sleep early and get up before dawn, I try and cook a hot breakfast every morning (it’s still the most important meal of the day, right?) and I make lunches every day (my boys despise school hot lunch) and while I don’t enjoy making lunches all the time, I do enjoy the fact that they are eating healthy and whole foods and they still want to take them to school!

 I’m an avid picture taker and digital scrapbooker.
 My girl’s weekends usually consist of a local hotel or mountain retreat and scrapbooking (and eating) the weekend away.